DevIhor/Python-Technical-Interview-Issues/DjangoUserMedia/README.md

 So, the task is to add 2 fields to `Profile` model:
 1) `avatar` - image field that should be available for everyone to see.
-2) `eye_key` - image field that should be available only for current user to see.
+2) `eye_key` - image field that should be available only for current user to see (eye image for authentication).